tasket/wyng-backup/README.md

 #### `--session=<date-time>[,<date-time>]` OR
 #### `--session=^<tag>[,^<tag>]`

-Session allows you to specify a single date-time or tag spec for the `receive`, `verify`, `diff`, `prune, `list`, and `arch-check` commands as well as a comma-separated range for `prune`.
+Session allows you to specify a single date-time or tag spec for the `receive`, `verify`, `diff`, `prune`, `list`, and `arch-check` commands as well as a comma-separated range for `prune`.
 Using a single tag selects the last session having that tag.
 When specifying tags, each must be prefixed by a `^` carat.

 For more details, see the _Wyng User Reference_.